claremontmckennacollege/simple-flickr-set/README.md

 PHP 5.3+
 This has been tested on Wordpress 3.5.1 and newer.
 It is powered by just a few lines of javascript.

+###Installation###

+The most simple way to install this is to go to the plugins directory of your Wordpress installation and clone this repo.
+Then, in the admin console, go to Plugins->Installed and activate it.
+That's it!

 ###Admin Interface###